nikolacvetkovic/intersection-inventory/README.md

 4. implement DAO pattern with Generic classes (DONE)
 5. optimize JSP pages (DONE)
 6. export data to .xlsx - Apache POI (DONE)
-7. add Ajax (checks user input in all forms then sends post request)
+7. add Ajax (checks user input in all forms then sends post request) (Transfer to branch: Move from XML to Java Config)
-8. add RESTful service (will be created separately)
-9. ...